-In 2006, two brothers began Matthew 25, an independent, local 501(c)(3) nonprofit organization, to help strengthen and elevate neighborhoods on the west side of Cedar Rapids, Iowa.
-When those neighbors needed help recovering from the 2008 flood, Matthew 25 partnered with other organizations to invest more than $6 million to empower people to rebuild 25 blocks and renew their neighborhoods – Block by Block.
+In 2006, two brothers began Matthew 25, an independent, local 501(c)(3) nonprofit organization.
+We help strengthen and elevate neighborhoods on the west side of Cedar Rapids, Iowa.
+When those neighbors needed help recovering from the 2008 flood, Matthew 25 partnered with other organizations to invest more than $6 million.
+We empowered people to rebuild 25 blocks and renew their neighborhoods – Block by Block.

 Matthew 25 empowers people to transform neighborhoods.

 Matthew 25 envisions a thriving, connected community where people are valued and talents are multiplied; where neighborhood families have access to safe, affordable housing and healthy food; and where youth are empowered through reading and the creative arts.

 - Positive relationships are the building blocks for community.

 - We must build a sustainable, inclusive future.

 - Crossing boundaries and building bridges among diverse groups strengthens all.